alekszejg/portfolio_website/README.md

 - Interactive CV: Programming approaches with closed accordion need to have larger width like ones with opened accordions (list has limited width currently)
 - Interactive CV: more formal profile image needed
 - Interactive CV: simplify props logic and 'styling' object

-- All Projects Page: Needs to have ultrawide support
-- All Projects Page: Leftmost pixels of lamp icon in header need to have same left alignment as project grid
-- (REPEATED) All Projects Page: Project previews need better buttons styling

 - Individual Project Pages: add mobile styling (aka vertical version but slightly more creative) to hero and overview sections
 - Individual Project Pages: add gap between image and text for project features